TriplyDB/Documentation/docs/triply-api/index.md

   }
 }
 ```
+Note: Combination of filters is executed in 'and' logic.
 ## Elasticsearch

 The text search API returns a list of linked data entities based on a supplied text string.
 The text string is matched against the text in literals and IRIs that appear in the linked data description of the returned entities.